sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

-**AI Customer Support Triage Automation**
+AI Customer Support Triage Automation
-AI-powered customer-support classification and routing workflow built with self-hosted n8n **Google Forms,
+AI-powered customer-support classification and routing workflow built with self-hosted n8n, Google Forms, Google Sheets, Google Gemini, JavaScript, and JSON.
-Google Sheets,
-Google Gemini,
-JavaScript,
-JSON.**
-**1. Project Overview**
+1. Project Overview
 This project automates the first stage of customer-support triage.
 Customer requests are collected through Google Forms and stored in Google Sheets.
-A self-hosted n8n workflow reads the requests, standardises the data, validates the input, processes requests individually, sends the request to Google Gemini for AI classification, converts the AI response into structured JSON, and routes the result through a Switch node.
+A self-hosted n8n workflow reads the requests, standardizes the data, validates the input, processes requests individually, sends the request to Google Gemini for AI classification, converts the AI response into structured JSON, and routes the result through a Switch node.
 The workflow classifies requests into:
 •	Sales
 •	Support
 •	Billing
 •	General
 •	Urgent
-**The AI also determines:**
+The AI also determines:
 •	Priority
 •	Sentiment
 •	Whether human intervention is required
 •	Reason for the classification
 ________________________________________
-**2. Workflow Architecture**
+2. Workflow Architecture
 Google Form
      │
      ▼